robinsax/canvas/docs/code/canvas.controllers.md

 #### check(self, ctx)

-Check a request context and raise a subclass of `HTTPException` if this component does not want to be available for the handling of that request.
+Check a request context and raise a subclass of `Unavailable` if this component does not want to be available for the handling of that request.